Lupe Pure Cordless Review

 One of the toughest items to clean on hard floors is sand.
 I scattered 50 grams worth on a test area to check how well Lupe handles it.

-It picked up an average of 99.3% in two tests, picking up most of the finer particles.
+It achieved an average of 99.3% in two tests, capturing most of the finer particles.

 Even with the eye test, Lupe managed to pick up most of it in the forward pass.